Celebrating 26 years!

 Gallery: Chamonix town

-Day to learn and practice using crampons and ice axes on the Mer de Glace glacier (2000m).
-You also climb vertical ice, create ice anchors, and learn glacier travel skills.
-This is one of your most important days of the course in terms of skills development as it is essential to have good footwork on Mont Blanc.
-Guiding ratio 1:6 (max).
+Day to learn and practice using crampons and ice axes on the Mer de Glace / Argentiere glacier (2000m).
+You climb vertical ice, create ice anchors, and learn glacier travel skills.
+This is one of your most important days of the course in terms of skills development as it is essential to have good footwork with crampons.
+Guiding ratio 1:4 (max).
 Evening theory session / meeting with course hosts: click for info.
 Night in Chamonix.

 Gallery: Mer de Glace

-Alpine ridge route, such as the Traverse of Aiguille du Crochues, to focus on ropework, moving together, anchors, and the assessment of objective dangers.
-The route chosen for this day is generally a mixed route that is ascended in mountain boots rather than in rock shoes.
-Guiding ratio 1:3 (max).
+Flexible itinerary to adapt to existing skills, and balance of learning and climbing.
+Possible routes include Traverse of Aiguille du Crochues or Mic et Maousse, to focus on ropework, moving together, anchors, etc. The route chosen for this day is generally a mixed route that is ascended in mountain boots rather than rock shoes.
+Guiding ratio 1:4 (max).
 Evening theory session / meeting with course hosts: click for info.
 Night in Chamonix.

 Gallery: Petite Aiguille Verte